sihaocao/API-Hack-Capstone/README.md

 Cryptocurrency is an up and coming technology that has the power to change the way we record and interact with data.
 As a cryptocurrency enthusiast, I wanted an app that can display the most vital information (e.g., price, market-cap, 24-hour percent change), latest headlines, and any relevant videos related to that asset in one place.
 As a result, the idea of a daily crypto dashboard was born.
 ## Screenshots
 Landing Page:

 <img src="screenshots/landing-page.jpg" />

 Dashboard Page:

 <img src="screenshots/dashboard-page.jpg" />

 Error Message / Invalid Entry Message:

 <img src="screenshots/invalid-entry-page.jpg" />

 ## How to Use the App
-Enter the desired cryptocurrency's FULL NAME into the input field on the landing page and click on the "SUBMIT" button or press "ENTER".
-Scroll down the page to view the results.
+Enter the desired cryptocurrency's FULL NAME into the input field on the landing page and click on the "SUBMIT!" button or press "ENTER".
+Once the page is loaded, scroll down to view the results.
 ## Built With
 * HTML
 * CSS